brokensmile2103/init-view-count/README.md

 Init View Count lets you track and display real post views — not just page loads or fake numbers.
 It uses JavaScript + REST API to count only when the user actually scrolls and stays, storing data in meta keys like `_init_view_count`.

-It supports shortcodes, REST endpoints, trending detection, auto-insertion, and WooCommerce-style template overrides.
+It supports shortcodes, native Gutenberg blocks, REST endpoints, the Abilities API, trending detection, auto-insertion, and WooCommerce-style template overrides.
 Perfect for blogs, magazines, and content-focused WordPress sites.

 ![Demo](https://inithtml.com/wp-content/uploads/2025/06/Init-View-Count-Ranking-Demo.gif)

+> **Requires WordPress 6.9+.** As of v2.0.0, this is the minimum version — see [Changelog](#changelog) below.

 ## Highlights

 - Real view detection with scroll + delay logic
+- Native Block Editor (Gutenberg) support — no build step, no shortcodes needed
+- Abilities API support for AI agents and automation tools (WordPress 6.9+)
 - Auto-insert shortcode before/after post content (configurable)
 - Data stored in native post meta (no custom DB tables)
 - Headless + SPA-friendly via REST-first architecture